Access at Wakefield Museum

 You can download a sensory map of the main galleries before your visit.

-You can download a sensory map of our new Seeing Double exhibition.
-Copies of both sensory map are available in the Pick and Mix station in the Welcome Space.
+Copies of our sensory maps are available in the Pick and Mix station in the Welcome Space.

 Audio elements and subtitling

-All of the videos in the Seeing Double temporary exhibition are subtitled in English.
 The film in the Before Wakefield gallery also has subtitles (no sound plays from this video).
 The Charles Waterton films are subtitled in English.

 There are audio elements in parts of the exhibition spaces.
 In the main gallery, these are touch-activated and play out loud.
 There is one audio element in the main gallery which is triggered by someone moving into the space by the Wakefield Prison door and plays audio of children singing ‘Here we go round the Mulberry Bush’.